DataChant/PowerBICustomVisuals/README.md

 A refreshable version is available here for a small fee https://datachant.com/downloads/custom-visuals/

-In the next three month, I will re-eavluate the changes on AppSource and decide if it make sense to publish the queries here.
+In the next three month, I will re-evaluate the changes on AppSource and decide if it make sense to publish the queries here.
+If you have urgent need to obtain the refreshable version, please contact me.